WangLabHKUST/FLORA/README.md

-    -x|--CorCutoff        cutoff for correlation coefficient. by default use = 0 -y|--CorAdjpCutoff    cutoff for correlation adjust p-value. by default use = 0.001 -z|--GOCutoff         cutoff for GO terms p-value. by default use = 0.001 -p|--PorN             use only "positive", "negative" or "all" related coding genes to do the prediction. by default use = "positive"
+    -x|--CorCutoff        cutoff for correlation coefficient. by default use = 0 -y|--CorAdjpCutoff    cutoff for correlation adjust p-value. by default use = 0.001 -z|--GOCutoff         cutoff for GO terms p-value. by default use = 0.001 -p|--PorN             PorN = c("positive", "negative", "all"). "positive", "negative" or "all" related coding genes are used to do the prediction. by default use = "positive"

 outputs:
   LINCX.net.txt          # table of genes connected with LINCX